MathYourLife/clojure-koans/README.md

 # Clojure Koans

+***
+Spoiler Alert:
+This repo is a fork of the [functional-koans/clojure-koans](https://github.com/functional-koans/clojure-koans) repo and contains my solutions to all the problems.
+***

 The Clojure Koans are a fun and easy way to get started with Clojure - no experience assumed or required.
 Just follow the instructions below to start making tests pass!